jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_5_Installing_Software.md

 # Ensure you are on a compile node
 $ hostname

-# if you see anything with 'login', execute acompile
+# if you see anything with 'login', execute:
+$ acompile

 # see if you are not in your home directory
 $ pwd

-#if you are not in your home directory, use the cd command with no argument to go there.
+#if you are not in your home directory, use the `cd` command with no argument to go there.
+$ cd

 #now, let's look and see if you already have a .condarc file.
 Some of you may
 $ ls -alh
 ```